lilt/tmgmt_lilt/README.md

 registration on https://www.textmaster.com

 Please be sure that your server time is correct.
-Wrong time value may cause the Authentication failure for TextMaster Plugins (see https://eu.app.textmaster.com/api-documentation#authentication-signature-creation for details).
+Wrong time value may cause the authentication failure for TextMaster plugins (see https://eu.app.textmaster.com/api-documentation#authentication-signature-creation for details).